 While you cannot see this one directly from the North Shore River Trail, it is located just across the street from the northern bike ramp for the Fort Duquesne Bridge and is easily reached within just a few moments from a trail connector nearby (specifically on the western side of the bridge).

 Metered street parking is often available right on N Shore Drive, and free spots for trail users are available on Oxline Street and River Avenue along the trail respectively (but can often be full at peak times).
 Park at one of these, bike to your heart's content on either the North Shore River Trail or the GAP, return for a beer at Southern Tier, and you'll be back at your car rather quickly!

 Southern Tier is located at 316 N Shore Drive.
 Nearby you can also hit Allegheny City Brewing, War Streets Brewing, and 412 Brewery all within a short drive.
 However, keeping your bikes in eyeshot if you keep them on your vehicle may be hard at these.

 Roundabout Popup on the North Shore River Trail

 We often lament the under-utilization of our rivers in Pittsburgh, and some breweries are quickly getting in on the action to help change this.
-Lawrenceville-based Roundabout Brewery is one such business as they now have a pop-up beer garden on the North Shore River Trail near its western-most terminus (just around the corner from Bicycle Heaven).
+Roundabout Brewery (formerly in Lawrenceville) is one such business as they now have a pop-up beer garden on the North Shore River Trail near its western-most terminus (just around the corner from Bicycle Heaven).

 The hours for this one vary with the seasons and weather, so you'll do well to check their Instagram page before visiting.
 But when it is open, you can quite literally bike into the garden straight from the river trail- our favorite kind of setup!